27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 2. SouthSide Lions Park – Hiawatha St

 Southside Lions Park in the USA is an urban fishing spot with picnic areas, three pavilions, restrooms, and a jogging track.
-A well-known hiking trail, Salado Creek Greenway Trail, passes through here.
+A well-known hiking trail, the Salado Creek Greenway Trail, passes through here.
 Pets are also allowed inside.

 It’s a favorite spot for the anglers in town.
 Swimming or boating is not allowed on the lake.
 Thus, only bank fishing is allowed here.
 Catfish and Rainbowfish are frequently caught here.